lucifayr/archwiki-rs/README.md

 ## Alternatives

-If you are using Arch Linux a great alternative for this tool is the `wikiman` CLI tool in combination with the `arch-wiki-docs` package.
+If you are using Arch Linux a great alternative for this tool is the `wikiman` CLI tool in combination with the `arch-wiki-docs` package